 Pathways Center for families is more than a temporary shelter for parents and their children.
 It is a place to plan, learn new skills, work with a case manager and share time with a devoted group of volunteers who want the 16 families living in the center to know that they are not alone in their journey back to stability.

 Among those residents are Mary and Kenron.
 Mary says the five of them have found important resources: job training, an on-site nurse, regular meetings with their case manager, and tutoring for the children.

 “Knowing we’re not the only ones going through transition and that we’ve moving a step forward together really helps.
 From where we were before … it’s positive being here together.”

 with her children to Pathways Center

 Pathways’ volunteers share meals, tutoring, children’s activities, babysitting for parents and deliver household items.
-“It’s such a support for our residents.
-It lets them know they are in a community that cares for them,” Gin Reid says.

 Creating a sense of home and normalcy for children is challenging for parents.
 Pathways families live together in private studio apartments, with a kitchenette and full bathroom.
 Community areas offer computer and wireless access, a children’s activity room, dining room and an outdoor playground.

 Steve Sandercock is the director of Pathways Family Center.
 Steve graduated from Davis & Elkins College and studied counseling at N.C.
 Central University.
 He taught in high school in the Guilford County Schools system from 1997-2011.
 He began working with GUM as volunteer in Potter’s House Community Kitchen and the food pantry.
 He came to GUM in 2012 and served as assistant director of the Emergency Assistance Program prior to becoming director at Pathways.

 For more information, call 336.271.5988.

 Greensboro, NC 27405